-Over the, the workplace has changed dramatically thanks to technology.
-Technology is incredibly , but fast paced and ever advancing nature makes keeping up with its movements incredibly difficult.
+Over the years, the workplace has changed dramatically thanks to technology.
+Technology is incredibly useful, but its fast paced and ever advancing nature makes keeping up with its movements incredibly difficult.

 However with so many developments happening in the “tech” sphere which tools should you use to captivate the right candidates?
 Here are three key tools that should be part of your digital toolbox.